patleman/patleman.github.io/_portfolio/portfolio-4.md

 excerpt: " This project introduces a hierarchical Control Barrier Function (CBF)-based control framework designed to proactively ensure the safe operation of an industrial manipulator in close human-robot interaction scenarios."
 collection: portfolio
 ---
+### Problem Statement
+To make business out of drones in a country, a secure infrastructure should be build in which drone's activity is traceble to prevent the misuse of the technology.
+To address this Government of India relesed policies ([Document](https://github.com/patleman/Px4_firmware/DGCA_RPAS_Guidance_Manual.pdf)) that listed some must-have software level features that a drone/RPAS should exhibit.